 Pall designed each coalescer vessel for a gas flow rate of 385 MMSCFD (455,000 Sm3/hr).
-Each liquid content set for 1965 ppmw.
+Each liquid content is set for 1965 ppmw.
 Coalescer vessels have a 3500 mm (138 in) inner diameter and are 7000 mm (23 ft.) tall.
 The coalescer vessels have an inlet gas distributor and a horizontal mesh pad.
-While the SepraSol Plus coalescer cartridges have an upper tube sheet with extra blank plugs for future debottlenecking, if needed.
+While the SepraSol Plus coalescer cartridges have an upper tube sheet with extra blank plugs for future debottlenecking if needed.

 Pall SepraSol Liquid/Gas coalescers were installed in the refinery’s gas feed line upstream of the amine contactor.
 With our coalescers in place, we were able to remove the entrained liquids in the feed gas.
-This eliminated the hydrocarbons mixing with the amine and minimized any problems with foaming in amine regenerator.
+This eliminated the hydrocarbons mixing with the amine and minimized any problems with foaming in the amine regenerator.
 The amine unit is an important unit at all Gas Processing, Natural Gas Liquids (NGL) Recovery, and Liquefied Natural Gas (LNG) production plants.
 If the quality specifications are not met downstream of the amine unit, corrosion may occur in the export gas pipeline or plugging in the cold section, with very severe consequences on the production.

-SepraSol Plus liquid/gas coalescers can separate both the large droplets and sub-micron size aerosols and are a proven solution for numerous critical liquid/gas separation applications found in the Oil & Gas industry.
+SepraSol Plus liquid/gas coalescers can separate both large droplets and sub-micron size aerosols and are a proven solution for numerous critical liquid/gas separation applications found in the Oil & Gas industry.
 By implementing Pall coalescers, the production company was able to maximize profits by minimizing untimely delays.
 For more information on Pall's Oil & Gas customized solutions, contact us today.